Kalamassery Assembly constituency

 Kalamassery State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Ernakulam Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is P. Rajeev.
+As of the 2026 assembly elections, the current MLA is Abdul Gafoor.

+The assembly has a major public sector undertaking (Fertilisers and Chemicals Travancore), two major industrial estates and more than 500 small and medium scale enterprises.

 Local self-governed segments

 Kalamassery Assembly constituency is composed of the following local self-governed segments: